fall inside a hole

 In 1999 as part of their celebration of the 40th anniversary of Plarail Tomy released a Plarail Fan Club-exclusive five-train pack as the Fan Club Exclusive Plarail 40th Anniversary Album (ファンクラブ限定プラレール 40thアニバーサリーアルバム).

-This pack was originally advertised as a limited edition of 1000, but apparently there were actually 3000 produced, and the Plarail Museum has a higher serial number in that range on display...
-It was available only to Plarail Fan Club members for 7500 yen, and was still available into the 2000s.
+This pack was advertised around 2001 as a limited edition of 1000, but there were actually 3000 produced, with more than 1000 sold in 1999 alone...
+It was available only to Plarail Fan Club members for 7500 yen, and was still available into the early 2000s.
 Five trains, all of them exclusive variations...
 Tomy really released a lot of 40th anniversary products.

 The upper inner box flap shows a timeline of some different Plarail releases.
 The mentioned events are: